 Small fuel tank diet plan

-Like most of the Factory KTM Enduro team members, Garcia says he opts for the transparent, smaller seven litre motocross fuel tank: “It means you carry a few kilos less and that’s noticeable, especially in braking areas.
+Like most of the Factory KTM Enduro team members, Garcia opts for the transparent, smaller seven litre motocross fuel tank.
+“It means you carry a few kilos less and that’s noticeable, especially in braking areas.
 The bike is more agile too, even when you are full of fuel.”

 “How much does the bike weigh in total?
 No idea!
 It is surely within the 103 kilos limit that marks the Spanish series.
 I think we have not yet reached the end of the development and still search for more weight savings,” says Garcia.

 The ultra-strong, carbon fibre Akrapovic sump guard is “indestructible” according to Josep.
-As he says, “you often see the plastic ones flying around in the supertests or in some stony technical sections but this one, in four years of using them, has never fallen off or broken.”
+“You often see the plastic ones flying around in the supertests or in some stony technical sections but this one, in four years of using them, has never fallen off or broken.”

 Hidden in the subframe, under the seat is also an auxiliary start button.
 “The 2020 KTM models all come without a kickstart, so in addition to the main button, we have another auxiliary one that goes directly to the battery, in case the main one breaks,” adds Josep.